RockiRider/mui-sonner/packages/mui-sonner/README.md

-# Mui - Sonner

-This is a package that combines [sonner](https://www.npmjs.com/package/sonner) and [MUI](https://mui.com/) to achieve a simple, opinionated toast component for react.
+[mui-sonner](https://mui-sonner.tsotne.co.uk/) is is a package that combines [sonner](https://www.npmjs.com/package/sonner) and [MUI](https://mui.com/) to achieve a simple, opinionated toast component for react.

 If you are not using MUI, you should use [sonner](https://www.npmjs.com/package/sonner) directly.

 ## Features